JeremyChabert/ABAP-OO/exercises/ex7.md

 - confirm orders
 - convert orders
 - change delivery status
-- calculate next production order steps
+- calculate next steps of production order
 - ...

 Using OOP makes it easier to read the code and see if you're inline with the requirement.

-It's also an bridge between the developer and the functionnal.
-A fonctionnal won't understand the core of the method BUT the sequence of the calls.
+It's also a bridge between the developer and the functionnal.
+A fonctionnal won't understand the content of the method (unless he has a technical background) BUT the sequence of the calls will be sufficient for him to acknowledge the process.

 For example, let's suppose we are dealing with 3 types of orders that shall be confirmed and moved to the next status.

 ```
-LOOP AT lot_orders INTO lo_order.
+LOOP AT lot_orders INTO DATA(lo_order).
     CHECK lo_order->is_open( ).
     CHECK lo_order->has_items( ).
         lo_order->lock( ).